MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-manipulation.md

   - enduser
 ---

-# Variable manipulation and the % notation
+# Use variables and the % notation

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../includes/cc-beta-prerelease-disclaimer.md)]